kenza-bouzid/ann_labs/README.md

 ## Lab2 - Radial basis functions, competitive learning and self-organisation

-- Function approximation with RBF
+- Function approximation with RBF Network
 - Radial Basis Function trained with competitive learing
 - Self-organising maps used for data cluserisation and visualisation